-Recognizing the subtle symptoms of degenerative myelopathy in its early stages is essential to treating and preventing the disorder from decreasing your pet’s quality of life.
-While degenerative myelopathy cannot be cured, it can be managed to reduce pain and optimize physical functionality.
+As with many other cases that require help from a vet neurologist, recognizing the symptoms of the disease in its early stages is crucial to effective treatment and preventing the disorder from decreasing your pet’s quality of life.
+Unfortunately, Degenerative Myelopathy cannot be cured; still, a vet could manage the disease and symptoms to reduce pain and optimize physical functionality.
 The following signs could mean your pet has degenerative myelopathy:

-The symptoms of degenerative myelopathy can also be aggravated by extreme exercise or extreme lethargy.
-It’s important for animals to strike a balance, so their condition doesn’t progress.
-With the proper care, symptoms of degenerative myelopathy can be slowed down, so animals can lead long, healthy lives despite their disorder.
+The symptoms of degenerative myelopathy may also become worse due to extreme exercise or extreme lethargy.
+It’s important for animals to strike a balance so their condition doesn’t progress.
+Thanks to proper care, the symptoms of Degenerative Myelopathy may not advance so quickly, letting your pet lead a long, healthy life despite their disorder.

-Certain symptoms signify later stages of degenerative myelopathy.
+Certain symptoms can signify later stages of Degenerative Myelopathy.
 If your pet is experiencing difficulty breathing, seizures, vomiting, diarrhea, or sudden collapse, they need immediate veterinary assistance.

-Though any dog can be diagnosed with degenerative myelopathy, breeds such as German Shepherds, Gorgis, Boxers, Poodles, Pugs, Golden Retrievers are at a higher risk of developing it than others.
-Cats can also develop degenerative myelopathy; however, they can also contract it from with feline leukemia virus.
+True, any dog can suffer from Degenerative Myelopathy; however, some breeds, such as German Shepherds, Corgis, Boxers, Pugs, Poodles, and Golden Retrievers, are all at a higher risk of developing the disorder.
+Cats can also develop this neurological problem; however, it is not only limited to certain breeds, as it can result from complications following contact with the feline leukemia virus.

 The veterinarian diagnoses degenerative myelopathy through elimination.
-By using diagnostic test like blood labs, myelography, and MRI, the vet is able to confirm that other diseases are not the cause of the symptoms.
-Finally, a closer look at the spinal cord can help the vet assess whether the damage to the white matter is consistent with degenerative myelopathy.
+First, your pet’s vet will use diagnostic tests like blood labs, myelography, and even advanced imaging (i.e. MRI).
+The vet will confirm that other diseases are not the cause of the symptoms.
+Finally, a closer look at the spinal cord can help the vet assess whether the damage to the white matter is consistent with the development of Degenerative Myelopathy.

 Treatment for Degenerative Myelopathy

-Unfortunately, there is no long-term solution for degenerative myelopathy and the prognosis for most animals is poor.
-However, a personalized treatment plan can significantly slow down the progression of degenerative myelopathy and maintain quality of life.
+Unfortunately, there is no long-term solution for degenerative myelopathy, and the prognosis for most animals is poor.
+However, a customized treatment plan can significantly slow down the progression of the neurological disease in dogs and cats and help maintain your pets’ quality of life.
 With the help of a veterinarian, pet owners can manage their pets’ condition to extend their life for up to 3 years.
 Common treatments include:

-- Physical rehabilitation: Gentle exercise and hydrotherapy can strengthen muscles that work and increase posterior function.
+- Physical rehabilitation: Gentle exercise and hydrotherapy to strengthen muscles that work and increase posterior function.
 Walking, weight shifting, stretching, balance exercises, swimming, and receiving massages can all help your animal.

-- Pain management: Degenerative myelopathy isn’t a painful disorder, but pets can suffer from pain resulting to the loss of movement.
-This can be treated with acupuncture, chiropractic, and pharmaceuticals.
+- Pain management: Degenerative myelopathy isn’t a painful disorder, but pets can suffer from pain resulting in the loss of movement.
+Treatments include acupuncture, chiropractic visits, and pharmaceuticals.

 - Assistive equipment: Animals will inevitably lose their ability to move, especially in their hind legs.
 To assist them with day-to-day activities, pet owners can fit them with equipment.
 Booties, slings/harnesses, and wheelchairs can all help prevent damage and improve quality of life.